-• Home is the normal timeline that you see by default.
-It shows you all the posts from all the people you follow in chronological order.
-This is what you see when you log in to your account.
+- Home is the normal timeline that you see by default.
+It shows you all the posts from all the people you follow in chronological order, with newest posts at the top.
+It also shows posts from hashtags you follow, and posts boosted by people or groups you follow.
+This is what you see when you log in on your account.

-• Local (also known as Community or Live Feed: This Server) shows all the public posts made by all the people on your server.
+- Local (also known as Live Feed: This Server) shows all the public posts made by all the people on your server.
 On larger servers this can be a so-called firehose that is too random and unfiltered.
 However, on smaller servers this can be a really interesting feed to read, especially if the server is well moderated.
-Many people on small servers discover new accounts to follow through the Local feed.
+Many people on small servers discover new accounts to follow through the Local feed, and it can give servers a strong sense of community.

-Trends are in their own section, click here for the guide to trends.
+The Trending timeline is described in its own section, click here for the guide to trends.

 Can I create my own custom timelines on Mastodon?

 Yes.
-The Lists feature lets you make your own themed timelines with whatever accounts you choose.
+The Lists feature lets you make your own themed mini-timelines with whatever accounts you choose.

 How do I view different timelines on Mastodon?

-By default you will see your Home timeline.
+By default you will always see your Home timeline when you log in or open your app.

-To see other timelines on the Mastodon website or the Mastodon web app, click the 🌎 Live Feeds link at the right of the screen, then select the tab at the top labelled This Server for the Local feed or All for the Federated feed.
+If you’re using your server’s website or web app, click the 🌎 Live Feeds link at the right of the screen, then select the tab at the top labelled This Server for the Local feed or All for the Federated feed.
 The Other Servers feed shows the Federated feed minus posts from the Local feed.
+You can see Explore/Trending by clicking the 🧭 Explore link on the right.

-On third party Mastodon apps there will be various interfaces and icons for viewing Local and Federated timelines.
+On third party Mastodon apps the Home timeline will be shown as default, and there will be various interfaces and icons for viewing Local, Federated and Explore/Trending timelines.

 The timelines are scrolling way too quickly, I can’t keep up with them!
-Help!
+How do I slow them down or pause them?

 If you’re logged in through your Mastodon server’s website, you can optionally use “slow mode” to stop all automatic scrolling on feeds.
 When slow mode is activated, the feed will only show new posts when you manually click a special link at the top of the feed.
 To switch it on: